wildoperation/Ad-Commander-Tools/readme.txt

 == Description ==

 This plugin is an add-on for [Ad Commander](https://wordpress.org/plugins/ad-commander/) and requires Ad Commander to function.
-Ad Commander tools provides functionality that would not be used by most Ad Commander users on a regular basis.
+Ad Commander Tools provides functionality that would not be used by most Ad Commander users on a regular basis.

 With Ad Commander Tools you can export your ads, groups, placements, and stats into a bundle, import bundles into other sites, and reset ad statistics for individual ads or all ads.